tguens/understand-predict-winner.github.io/resultsa.md

 As explained in the previous section, one came to the conclusion that because of low variability and un-identifiability due to political noise/volatility, aggregating the dataset at a district level was the right path to embark on

-We therefore have a totally new dataset,freed from predicting election results by now used to predict the propensity of a district to be either a republican bastion,a democrat bastion or a swing district.
+We therefore have a totally new dataset freed from predicting election results by now used to predict the propensity of a district to be either a republican bastion, a democrat bastion or a swing district.
 We now have three categories :
 - 'Republican Safe District' : 2
 - 'Swing District': 1